Multi-fidelity Machine Learning Interatomic Potentials for Charged Point Defects

 \textbf{Charged defect prediction with global embeddings} — Building on this insight, we trained a bespoke joint model that satisfies both conditions.
 The training dataset includes defect configurations across multiple charge states simulated by \ac{DFT}, and the architecture combines a global embedding of the total defect charge with atomic features.
 The modified architecture (Fig. \ref{fig_2}) implements MACE v0.3.14 \cite{batatia2022mace}, with charge-dependent components highlighted in orange.
 MACE was chosen for its many-body equivariant message passing architecture with high-order geometric features.
 The total charge $q_\textrm{tot}$ is mapped to a learnable vector that is added to the atomic species embeddings.
 The charge information is learned through two pathways: (1) it propagates through the message-passing layers, enabling the network to learn charge-dependent interaction energies $E_\textrm{inter}$, and (2) the charge-enriched embedding is read out directly prior to message passing to provide a geometry-independent energy contribution $E_\textrm{emb}$.

 While the benchmarks in Fig. \ref{fig_1} used the PBE functional to match the training domain of foundation models, accurate defect physics often requires a higher level of theory.
 Semi-local functionals like PBE systematically underestimate band gap of insulators and suffer from delocalization errors that impact defect charge distribution and energetics \cite{mori2008localization,squires2025guidelines}.
 We therefore train the model using hybrid HSE06 DFT data, providing a robust reference for defect predictions.
+The model is trained on raw \ac{DFT} total energies and forces without finite-size electrostatic corrections.
+These corrections are determined by the charge state and supercell geometry, so they do not affect atomic forces or the topology of the \ac{PES}.
+The resulting model therefore reproduces the defect landscape at the HSE06 reference level, with accuracy bounded by the underlying calculations.

-We demonstrate the charge-embedded capabilities using $V_{\text{Se}}$ in \ce{Sb2Se3} as an example due to its challenging \ac{PES} (Fig. S5).
+While $V_{\text{Sb(1)}}$ provides a clear demonstration of foundation model failure due to its pronounced covalent reconstruction, we demonstrate the charge-embedded capabilities using $V_{\text{Se(1)}}$ in \ce{Sb2Se3} as an example due to its challenging \ac{PES} (Fig. S7).
 For the neutral charge state, DFT searches using \textsc{ShakeNBreak} \cite{mosquera2022shakenbreak} reveal that only 2 out of 14 bond distortions successfully identify the global minimum.
 Furthermore, the energy difference between the stable and metastable configurations is as small as $\sim$ 0.1 eV for a 59-atom supercell (1-2 meV/atom).
 We generated training data by relaxing bond-distorted configurations across five charge states, incorporating full relaxation trajectories to sample the \ac{PES} comprehensively (see Methods in Section S1).

 To visualize the role of global charge embeddings, we examined the model's latent representation of the defect.
 Fig. \ref{fig_3}(a) maps the descriptor space as the average difference between the MACE feature vectors of each defect configuration and the pristine reference.
 This metric captures the collective local environment perturbations induced by the vacancy.
 Without global charge embeddings (Fig. \ref{fig_3}(a), left), configurations from different charge states overlap significantly in the \ac{2D} descriptor space, even though the first two principal components capture 79.5 $\%$ of the variance.
 This highlights a fundamental limitation of \ac{MLIPs} without charge attributes, which rely solely on elemental and structural differences to distinguish between charge states.